Cooper-Adams/Tic-Tac-Toe/README.md

 There are three modules that house the logic:

-gameBoard - Keeps the array private and gives three public functions to access/modify it.
+gameBoard - Keeps the array private and gives 4 public functions to access/modify it.

 gameFlow - Deals with all gameplay logic.
-Has two public functions, checkPosition and checkForWin.
-Also houses three private functions that check the different win conditions: 3 in a row horizontally, vertically, or diagonally.
+Has nine public functions, and 7 private functions.
+The private functions deal with checking for wins in the rows, columns, and diagonals.
+In addition, a few of the private functions contain the logic for the AI, specifically the MiniMax algorithm and its helpers.
+The MiniMax algorithm analyses the current game state and all possible future states to find the best move possible for that game state.
+And to increase efficiency, I am using Alpha-Beta pruning to prevent analysing further worst case board states.

 displayController - Deals with the display in its entirety.
-All functions and members are private, and the only way the user can directly invoke one (placeMarker) is by playing the game and choosing a spot to place a marker.
+All members are private, and there is one public function to be used for the AI to place their marker when they select their position.
+Also contains a delay function to make it seem as though the computer is thinking before making their move.

-The game logic is tested and sound, with the game able to end in a tie, or have either player win in the three typical fashions.
+The MiniMax algorithm is efficient and effective thanks to the alpha-beta pruning, and at best you can tie with the AI on the "Impossible" difficulty.
+Otherwise, the game can end in a tie or have either player win in PvP or the other AI difficulties.

-The final step is to create an AI to play against.
-It should have atleast 2 difficulties: Easy and Hard.
-Easy will see the AI place it's marker at a random available spot on the board, while the hard AI will use an algorithm to determine the best possible spot during that turn.
+Future Considerations:

+- Score Board (Displays both user's marker's or one user's and the AI's)
+- Custom select dropdown (The options of the HTML select element cannot be styled with CSS)
+- Functionality to play as X or O.